 Massage therapy is turning out to be more broadly accepted as a dependable treatment for many types of pain within the medical community.
 It is also accepted as an adjunct to other medical treatments.
 In general, massage is rarely given as the primary or sole treatment for pain management.
 It is often employed as one factor of therapy and to aid in preparing the patient to partake in exercise or other treatment methods.

-Regardless, massage can be an essential and operative component of your pain management routine.
+Regardless, Chiropractic care often coupled with massage can be an essential and operative component of your pain management routine.
 In general, benefits of massage therapy include: increased blood flow and enhanced circulation; muscle relaxation which subsequently improves range of motion; increased endorphin levels; improved sleep and lessened bouts of insomnia.
 Below is a quick summary on various types of massage that may be appropriate to help relieve your pain.

 This is the most popular type of massage, therefore, most research regarding the benefits of massage have utilized Swedish massage techniques.
 It is important to note that Swedish massage is very gentle and does not target precise pain points or apply deep pressure.
 It is widely recognized as being highly relaxing which is excellent for sufferers of acute or chronic pain.
 Despite how mild Swedish massage is, it enhances blood flow and thus can aid in the removal of excess lactic acid from muscles, thereby helping alleviate muscle pain and can be more suitable for the elderly and those with more fragile health.